PicusZeus/modern-greek-inflexion/docs.rst

 >>>
 from src.modern_greek_inflexion.noun import noun

-The noun module consists of functions that create basic forms or all the forms from a single lemma, that has to be nom sg of a given noun (or pluralis if its pluralis tantum)
-They return dictionaries with forms.
+The noun module consists of functions that create basic forms or all the forms from a single lemma, that has to be a nom sg of a given noun (or pluralis if its pluralis tantum) They return dictionaries with forms.

 BASIC NOUN
 +++++++++++++++

 If you want to recognize only gender and declination type, use 'create_all_basic_forms' method.
 Instead of giving a name of declination type, it returns gender, genitive singular and nom_plural.

 >>> noun.create_all_basic_forms('οδός')
 {'nom_sg': 'οδός', 'gen_sg': 'οδού', 'nom_pl': 'οδοί', 'gender': 'fem'}